 4. Slade School of Fine Art

 Right on the doorstep of Euston Station is the Slade School of Art, part of the UCL group of universities.
-Renowned for some of its famous alumni, you can take a range of courses here that includes online learning, short courses and the usual post & undergrad degrees.
-With a particular focus on contemporary art, this world-famous university is one of the best you can possibly find.
+Renowned for some of its famous alumni, you can take a range of courses here, including online learning, short courses, and the usual post & undergrad degrees.
+With a particular focus on contemporary art, this world-famous university is one of the best you can find.

 UCL (Gower St) | Website